 Whenever it is shown that any animal has bitten any person or animal, or exhibits evidence of rabies, no owner or person having custody or possession thereof, upon order of the animal control officer or of the county health officer (or any other person exercising the duties of health officer for the city) or their deputies, shall fail, refuse, or neglect to quarantine the animal and keep it tied up or confined for a minimum period of ten days, or shall fail, refuse, or neglect to allow the animal control officer or the health officer or their deputies to make an inspection or examination thereof at any time during such period.
-No such animal shall be removed or released during the quarantine period without the written permission of the animal control officer or their deputies.
-Unless otherwise specified by the animal control officer or the health officer, the animals shall be confined in a pound or shelter or a veterinary hospital at owner's expense.
+No such animal shall be removed or released during the quarantine period without the written permission of the animal control officer or the health officer, the animals shall be confined in a pound or shelter or a veterinary hospital at owner's expense.
 All provisions found in Section 10.16.040 shall pertain to this section.
 (Ord.
 415 § 1, 2005)